Let’s be honest smoke on a gas grill most of the time is from burning grease.

 I use a small smoker box but you can get the same result by putting your wood in aluminum foil with holes poked in it.

-One other option is to use a pellet smoker tube and I wrote an article about the best smoke tubes for grilling.
+Another option is to use a pellet smoker tube and I wrote an article about the best smoke tubes for grilling.

 - Preheat your grill and have your meat ready as you always do.